 I consider that the court does have power under CPR 19.2(2) to join a third party to restoration proceedings for such a purpose in an appropriate case.’

 On this point, the Court of Appeal in Re Pablo Star disagreed with Judge Behrens, sitting as a High Court Judge, who heard the first appeal from the 1st instance decision of Registrar Barber.
-Judge Behrens had rejected Registrar Barber’s other ground for joining Welsh Minister – so that the Court could be assisted as to whether the Court has been seriously misled by the applicant.
+Judge Behrens had rejected Registrar Barber’s other ground for joining Welsh Ministers – so that the Court could be assisted as to whether the Court had been seriously misled by the applicant for restoration.

 In Re Pablo Star 1 WLR 299, Judge Behrens said of Registrar Barber’s reasoning, at paragraph 47 to 49 (‘WM’ is short for ‘Welsh Ministers’):

 She justified the joinder on two grounds which are contained in paras 17–20 of her judgment: